-While doing my research, I came across James Weibe's excellent review of the POLINI THOR 250 engine, his installation in his BELITE ULTRA CUB, and the story of his cross-country flight from Kansas to Oshkosh, Wisconsin and back with only a couple of minor issues.
+While doing my research in late 2013, I came across James Weibe's excellent review of the POLINI THOR 250 engine, his installation in his BELITE ULTRA CUB, and the story of his cross-country flight from Kansas to Oshkosh, Wisconsin and back with only a couple of minor issues.
 (The link to this review is at the bottom of this page. )

 With a power rating of up to 36.5 HP in a high reliability water cooled light weight engine, I decided I'd found the engine I was looking for.

 Polini THOR 250 DUAL SPARK engine has many more advanced solutions, including:

 - The cylinder is die-cast in light alloy, it ensures a better thermal stability.